How Unlimited PTO Works With Other Types of Leave

 New Hampshire and Vermont have voluntary programs for private sector employers and employees who opt in by purchasing coverage (state employees have guaranteed coverage).
-The difference is that these two states do not guarantee to the right to paid leave; they're providing a voluntary option to purchase insurance coverage.
+The difference is that these two states do not guarantee the right to paid leave; they simply provide a voluntary option to purchase insurance coverage.

 The intersection between unlimited PTO and FMLA or state-specific family leave is very complex.
 At best, it’s difficult and time-consuming to manage.
 At worst, it can quickly become a serious legal risk.

 As an HR professional, imagine these scenarios: